 In an interview with WBUR, Zanes said Petty treated his addiction under the supervision of doctors.

 Thousands Fighting Heroin Addiction Daily

 While Petty overcame his heroin addiction, went on to remarry, and continued on with his legendary career until his death, thousands still deal with opiate addiction every day.
 Some even die from it.

 Between 2002 and 2015, there were more than 12,000 heroin overdose deaths, a 6.2-fold increase in the total number of heroin overdose deaths in the U.S., government data show.

 The decision to “try heroin just once” is just enough to become addicted to it, as DrugFreeWorld.com warns.

 Heroin users either inject, snort, sniff, or smoke heroin, an illegal opioid that is synthesized from morphine that is extracted from the seed pod of opium poppy plants.
 However, it is three times stronger than morphine, and can be made even more dangerous if it is “cut” with dangerous substances, like rat poison and other lethal opioids such as fentanyl, which is 30 to 50 times stronger than heroin.
 If users get a dose of heroin cut with fentanyl or carfentanil, an animal sedative that can knock out a 2,000-pound elephant, they may not survive.

 The pull of heroin addiction is strong, but there is help.
 Treatment at a quality facility can get the heroin abuser back on track.
 Recovery is possible.

 Delphi Behavioral Health Group has several addiction treatment facilities across the country than can help you or your loved one start the journey to freedom from heroin addiction.
-Feel free to call our 24-hour helpline at (844) 899-5777 and talk with one of our addiction specialists to learn more about drug treatment options, our residential rehab facilities, and how to afford quality addiction treatment.
+Feel free to call our 24-hour helpline and talk with one of our addiction specialists to learn more about drug treatment options, our residential rehab facilities, and how to afford quality addiction treatment.
 Call today and start your recovery.